openjs-foundation/summit/.github/ISSUE_TEMPLATE/summit-topic-proposal.md

 name: Summit Topic Proposal
 about: Submit a topic proposal for a session at the Collab Summit
 title: 'Summit Topic: '
-labels: Montreal 2019, Collaborator Summit, Session Proposal
+labels: Austin 2020, Collaborator Summit, Session Proposal
 assignees: christian-bromann, evahowe, jorydotcom, keywordnew

 ---

 <!--
 Thank you!
-You are submitting a topic for the next Collaborator's Summit, Montreal 2019!
+You are submitting a topic for the next Collaborator's Summit, Austin (TX) 2020!

 Please include as much detail as you are able to at this moment.
 Don't worry, it doesn't have to be complete.